New Amsterdam: 1624–1664

+The deed itself has not survived, so the specific details are unknown.
+A textual reference to the deed became the foundation for the legend that Minuit had purchased Manhattan from the Native Americans for twenty-four dollars' worth of trinkets and beads, the guilder rate at the time being about two and a half to a Spanish dollar.
+The price of 60 Dutch guilders in 1626 amounts to around $1,100 in 2012 dollars.
+Further complicating the calculation is that the value of goods in the area would have been different from the value of those same goods in the developed market of the Netherlands.

-The Dutch exploited the hydropower of existing creeks by constructing mills at Turtle Bay (between present-day East 45th–48th Streets) and Montagne's Kill, later called Harlem Mill Creek (East 108th Street).
+The Dutch introduced windmills first at Noten Eylandt for a sawmill, to exploit the stand of hardwoods found there.
+Later they exploited the hydropower of existing creeks by constructing mills at Turtle Bay (between present-day East 45th–48th Streets) and Montagne's Kill, later called Harlem Mill Creek (East 108th Street).
 In 1639 a sawmill was located in the northern forest at what was later the corner of East 74th Street and Second Avenue, at which African slaves cut lumber.

 The New Amsterdam settlement had a population of approximately 270 people, including infants.
 In 1642 the new director Willem Kieft decided to build a stone church within the fort.
 The work was carried out by recent English immigrants, the brothers John and Richard Ogden.
 The church was finished in 1645 and stood until destroyed in the Slave Insurrection of 1741.

 A pen-and-ink view of New Amsterdam, drawn on-the-spot and discovered in the map collection of the Austrian National Library in Vienna in 1991, provides a unique view of New Amsterdam as it appeared from Capske (small Cape) Rock in 1648.
 It was associated with Adriaen van der Donck's Remonstrance of New Netherland, and may have inspired later views as by Claes Jansz.
 Visscher.
 Capske Rock was situated in the water close to Manhattan between Manhattan and Noten Eylant, and signified the start of the East River roadstead.